 "The antibody test looks for reaction to these antibodies, by showing them bits of the virus on a plate and assessing whether they stick.
 We can measure how much of these antibodies stick and that gives us an idea of the number of antibodies.
 Unfortunately, these antibodies can sometimes disappear again after several months, so it's unclear how useful these tests are to the public at this point in time.

 Getting hold of an antibody test isn't easy, either.
-Free antibody tests are currently only available for certain people who work in primary care, social care or education.
+Free antibody tests have only really been available for certain people who work in primary care, social care or education - or for those involved in health studies.
 You can test privately, but it's important to make sure you go through a system such as BUPA so you can be sure it's legitimate.

 The information in this story is accurate as of the publication date.
 While we are attempting to keep our content as up-to-date as possible, the situation surrounding the coronavirus pandemic continues to develop rapidly, so it's possible that some information and recommendations may have changed since publishing.
 For any concerns and latest advice, visit the World Health Organisation.
 If you're in the UK, the National Health Service can also provide useful information and support, while US users can contact the Center for Disease Control and Prevention.